sharpjs/Subatomix.Build.Versioning.Semantic/README.md

 ## Status

-In private use since mid-2019.
-Nearing public release.
+In use by several projects.

 ## Requirements